unchainedshop/unchained/docs/source/config/extending-schema.md

 ---
-title: "Module: Extending the Schema"
+title: 'Module: Extending the Schema'
 description: Extending the schema to hold custom types
 ---